zpangerl/FitPlanner-SchoolTeamProject/Deliverable1.md

 #### Rhett Harrison

   **Do you think you individually worked consistently and put in enough work into the project (give a short answer).
+  > Yes, I worked hard on my own stories and helped others with theirs.
+I also kept other's work going by providing code reviews and merging pull requests.

  Below I want links that I can click on to your commit or PullRequest with your work (not the branch you worked on).
 I also want a short description what this commit/PR is about (or test etc.)